Updated: April 16, 2017

 Everything!
 I’m a big fan of using your first and last name as your URL if you have a common name.
 It’s easy to start out as something and change directions if your URL domain name is your own name.
 If it’s something else, it’s harder to change and I see lots of bloggers, new and established, re-brand and start over.
 Save yourself the trouble now!

-Seeking Lavender Lane isn’t a generic name.
-It’s unique, it’s different, just as each and every one of you is unique and different, so should your URL.
+Be unique, be different, just as each and every one of you is unique and different, so should your URL.
 Now, I’m not saying to go out and be all crazy, don’t pick some really long name, but do let it represent YOU.

 YOU are one in a million!
 Let your blog be too.